ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

 So what's going on?

-Well, one hint is that you're only going to see this warning if your hook is doing something asynchronous - like calling an API, or using a timer.
-If your hook uses `async/await`, or does something in the `then()` of a promise, or a `setTimeout()` callback, it's potentially going to cause a problem.
-This is due to the way that JavaScript manages these asynchronous events.
+Well, one hint is that we're only going to see this warning if our hook is doing something asynchronous - like calling an API, or using a timer.
+If our hook uses `async/await`, or does something in the `then()` of a promise, or a `setTimeout()` callback, it's potentially going to cause a problem.
+This is because of how JavaScript manages these asynchronous events.

 Imagine we had a hook for fetching details about Nintendo amiibo:
 ```js